anthonyamis/website-wrestling/README.md

 # website-wrestling
-Come see what exactly colliegate wrestling is all about.
+Come see what exactly collegiate wrestling is all about.